Sergey-Denisenko/Sergey-Denisenko/README.md

 The main goals for the near future:
 :arrow_up: &nbsp; to improve my skills and development quality
 :pencil2: &nbsp; to learn TypeScript
-:muscle: &nbsp; to join to the development team of an interesting project
+:muscle: &nbsp; to join to the cool development team

 I am actively looking for a job in the direction of Web development.
 If you have any suggestions for cooperation, please write to: